Frequently Asked Questions

 Q: How many weeks does the pick up season last?

 A: Our Main Season share is for 26 weeks, mid-May through mid-November.
 Our Late Fall share is for 6 weeks, mid-November through the end of December.
-Our Winter share is from early January through the end of February.
+Our Winter share is from the end of December through the end of February.

 Q: Why is there a work commitment?
 Is it mandatory?

-A: Anchor Run CSA has a work commitment to keep share costs stable (prices have remained the same since 2008), educate members, instill a sense of community involvement, and help perform very important and necessary tasks as a team in a time efficient manor.
+A: It is not mandatory but it gives you a discount (share with work discount vs share without work).
+Anchor Run CSA has a work commitment to keep share costs stable (prices have remained the same since 2008), educate members, instill a sense of community involvement, and help perform very important and necessary tasks as a team in a time efficient manor.
 We recognize that some members would rather contribute to the farm in other ways or are unable physically to help.
-Alternatives to helping out through workshifts include financial remuneration ($15/hour), written newsletter contribution, and/or some other type of work-trade, etc.
+Alternatives to helping out through workshifts include financial remuneration ($15/hour) or some other type of work-trade, etc.

 Q: When are workshifts?
 How do I sign up?
 What farm tasks will I do?

 A: Workshifts generally begin in mid-spring and run until mid-October.
-Anywhere from 1-6 workshifts are scheduled per week, depending on field conditions and tasks that need to be completed.
-Workshifts are posted on the website and to sign up you must login with your e-mail and select the shifts you wish to join.
+Anywhere from 1-6 workshifts are scheduled per week, depending on field conditions, time of season, and tasks that need to be completed.
+Workshifts are posted on the website and announced in the newsletter.
+To sign up you must login with your e-mail and select the shifts you wish to join.
 It is very easy.
 For instructions please follow this link

 .
 Examples of workshift tasks include weeding, thinning, cultivating, harvesting, and planting.